Koodo Mobile: Products

 Koodo's product lineup mainly consists of smartphones but also includes a few feature phones.
 Smartphones are currently sold with one of two operating systems preloaded: Android or iOS.
 Koodo currently carries phones from Alcatel, Apple, Blackberry, Essential, Google, Huawei, LG, and Samsung.

-All devices carried by Koodo are, or at least previously were, also available at TELUS Mobility.
+All devices carried by Koodo are, or at least previously were, also available at Telus Mobility.

 Services

 Data services

 With Shock-Free Data, you can purchase 300 MB for $12 or 1 GB for $22.
 As well, you can use your plans' pay-per-use rate which currently sits at 100 MB for $7 but older plans may have different rates.

 Koodo started offering eSIM on its plans on January 9, 2020.
 Customers with the eSIM enabled devices and smartphones can purchase the eSIM voucher online and connect to the network.

 Koodo announced they will be launching the VoLTE and WiFi calling to their customer, enabling more features of their products to their customer.

-TELUS announced on February 16, 2022 that new Koodo Mobile subscribers and those who change plans to a new 4G plan will now have a speed cap of 100 Mbps, while consumers on the company's older 4G LTE plans do not have a speed limit.
-The announcement happened the same day TELUS announced similar data speed caps on their plans.
+Telus announced on February 16, 2022 that new Koodo Mobile subscribers and those who change plans to a new 4G plan will now have a speed cap of 100 Mbps, while consumers on the company's older 4G LTE plans do not have a speed limit.
+The announcement happened the same day Telus announced similar data speed caps on their plans.

+Bring Your Own Device (BYOD)

+Koodo offers Bring Your Own Device (BYOD) plans for customers who supply their own compatible phone.
+BYOD plans are available on a no fixed-term contract basis and include access to Koodo's postpaid plan tiers with 5G speeds, unlimited Canada-wide calling, and unlimited international SMS.
+Customers are not required to finance a device through Koodo's Tab program and pay only the monthly service rate.
+A SIM card purchase is required to activate service.